 Main impact of an ageing population

 - Increase in the dependency ratio.
 If the retirement age remains fixed, and the life expectancy increases, there will be relatively more people claiming pension benefits and fewer people working and paying income taxes.
 The fear is that it will require high tax rates on the current, shrinking workforce.

 - Increased government spending on health care and pensions.
 Also, those in retirement tend to pay lower income taxes because they are not working.
 This combination of higher spending commitments and lower tax revenue is a source of concern for Western governments – especially those with existing debt issues and unfunded pension schemes.

 - Those in work may have to pay higher taxes.
 This could create disincentives to work and disincentives for firms to invest.
 Therefore there could be a fall in productivity and growth.

 - Shortage of workers.
 An ageing population could lead to a shortage of workers and hence push up wages causing wage inflation.
-Alternatively, firms may have to respond by encouraging more people to enter the workforce, through offering flexible working practices.
+Alternatively, firms may have to respond by encouraging more people to enter the workforce, by offering flexible working practices.

 - Changing sectors within the economy.
-An increase in the numbers of retired people will create a bigger market for goods and services linked to older people (e.g. retirement homes)
+An increase in the number of retired people will create a bigger market for goods and services linked to older people (e.g. retirement homes)

 - Higher savings for pensions may reduce capital investment.
-If society is putting a higher % of income into pension funds, it could reduce the amount of savings available for more productive investment, leading to lower rates of economic growth.
+If society puts a higher % of income into pension funds, it could reduce the amount of savings available for more productive investment, leading to lower rates of economic growth.